unnat42/ROOT-Example-Plots/README.md

 An example guide to understand how to plot custom functions and custom points using ROOT in c++

-Visit their [websit](https://root.cern/) to access their documentation as well as get the latest version
+Visit their [ROOT CERN Wesbite](https://root.cern/) to access their documentation as well as get the latest version

 For video tutorials, follow [ACU Engineering and Physics Tutorials](https://www.youtube.com/watch?v=s9PTrWOnDy8)